finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Added support for different types of card metadata

 ## Current Sprint
-- Fix: Clicking on zoom icon can register swipe
-- Fix: Loading deck on UWP
 - Fix: NetworkDiscovery error on iOS sleep
 - Release v1 to the App Store
 - Release v1 to the Mac App Store
 - Support deep links for games and decks through https://docs.branch.io/
   - Facebook link and homepage banner image link should use this
-  - Share button in the *Game Selection Menu* uses this
+  - Share buttons in the *Game Selection Menu* and the *Deck Load Menu*
-- Update documentation for second section of homepage and store listings (text and images)

 ## Backlog
 - Tech: Set up build server